ppwwyyxx/wechat-dump/README.md

 ### TODO List
 + Search by uid/username
++ Attack the emoji encryption problem
-+ Faster way to copy a directory from android (I don't know..).
++ Use pipes by default to copy a directory from android
 + Fix rare unhandled types: > 10000 and < 0
 + Better user experiences... see `grep 'TODO' wechat -R`
 + more easy-to-use for non-programmers (GUI?)